Giacinto Facchetti: Calciopoli

-Calciopoli

-The role of Facchetti within the events of Calciopoli remained the subject of debate.
-As chairman of Inter, which benefitted from the decisions of the sports justice, he was charged of Article 6 violation, those related to sporting illicit warranting relegation, by the FIGC prosecutor Stefano Palazzi in July 2011.
-Palazzi presented a report on the Calciopoli bis investigation, originating from facts that emerged in the related criminal proceeding in Naples and at the time judged not relevant in the sporting trial five years earlier, in which, among others, Facchetti was accused of violating Article 6 of the then Sports Justice Code, which was an offense consisting of "a consolidated network of relationships, of a non-regulatory nature, directed to alter the principles of impartiality, impartiality and independence of the refereeing sector", actions that Palazzi judged to be "certainly aimed at ensuring an advantage in the standings for Inter".
+The role of Facchetti in the events that led to Calciopoli remaines the subject of debate.
+As chairman of Inter, which benefitted from the decisions of the sports justice, he was charged of Article 6 violation (related to match-fixing warranting relegation), by the FIGC prosecutor Stefano Palazzi in July 2011.
+Palazzi presented a report on the Calciopoli bis investigation, originating from facts that emerged in the related criminal proceeding in Naples and at the time judged not relevant in the sports proceedings five years earlier, in which, among others, Facchetti was accused of violating Article 6 of the then Sports Justice Code, which was an offence consisting of "a consolidated network of relationships, of a non-regulatory nature, directed to alter the principles of impartiality, impartiality, and independence of the refereeing sector", actions that Palazzi judged to be "certainly aimed at ensuring an advantage in the standings for Inter".
 The statute of limitations regarding any acts committed led Palazzi himself to declare the impossibility of proceeding and verifying the allegations.

-Facchetti was defended, among others by former Italian National players like Gianni Rivera and Gigi Riva, the latter who said: "Giacinto was an extraordinary person clean, honest, a constant exemple, he was our angel.
+Facchetti was defended by former Italy's players like Gianni Rivera and Gigi Riva, as well as Moratti, among others.
+Riva said that "Giacinto was an extraordinary person clean, honest, a constant exemple, he was our angel.
 Anyone who knew Facchetti knows he was a true man, who dedicated his life to sport.
-Anyone who talks about him now would do well to keep quiet, because Giacinto was honest and deserves respect." and also by Moratti, who said that "There is nothing new: they are judging what had already been seen and what someone else had considered inconsistent and unimportant...
-You can say what you want without a trial but I don't accept it and Inter don't accept it, and what makes it all in very bad taste is the fact that Facchetti is involved, a person who is no longer with us, whom I admire and respect for his honesty...
-Considering Facchetti as in the accusations of the Federal Prosecutor is offensive, serious and stupid."
+Anyone who talks about him now would do well to keep quiet, because Giacinto was honest and deserves respect."
+Moratti said that this was "nothing new: they are judging what had already been seen and what someone else had considered inconsistent and unimportant", that "I don't accept it and Inter don't accept it, and what makes it all in very bad taste is the fact that Facchetti is involved, a person who is no longer with us, whom I admire and respect for his honesty", and that considering Facchetti as in the accusations of Palazzi was "offensive, serious, and stupid".